gcallah/hambone/chaps/chap1.md

 "There's still a bunch of liquor and blow left over from daddy's funeral, so they can save money by usin' it for the engagement party."

-"Man, that cold."
+"Man, you cold."

 Hiram brought Hampton out of the bar, and pointed up the street.

-"Man, that dude look like yo daddy.
+"Brother, that dude look like yo daddy.
 Why you don't go find out who he is?"

 Hampton called the drunk, who only waved him to come.
 When Hampton finally caught up to the man, he put his arm over Hampton's shoulder, and, with gin-soaked breath, said "What he did to yo daddy weren't right."